Shane Gersich: Professional

 Following his junior season with the Fighting Hawks in 2017–18, Gersich signed a two-year, entry-level contract with the Washington Capitals on March 23, 2018.
 He immediately joined the Capitals roster for the remainder of the season and made his professional debut, going scoreless, in a 3–2 overtime victory over the New York Rangers on March 28, 2018.
 Despite going scoreless in his debut, Gersich earned his first NHL point in his third NHL game on April 7, in a 5–3 win over the New Jersey Devils.
-After Tom Wilson was suspended in the second round of the 2018 Stanley Cup playoffs Gersich played in Games 4 and 5 against the Pittsburgh Penguins en route to the Capitals winning the Stanley Cup.
+After Tom Wilson was suspended in the second round of the 2018 Stanley Cup playoffs, Gersich played in Games 4 and 5 against the Pittsburgh Penguins en route to the Capitals winning the Stanley Cup.

 Following their Stanley Cup run, the Capitals re-signed Gersich to a one-year, two-way contract with a cap hit of $700,000.

 Out of contract with the Capitals following the season, Gersich opted to remain within the organization in signing a one-year AHL contract with the Hershey Bears on August 25, 2022.
 In the 2022–23 season, Gersich added 9 goals and 23 points through 53 regular season games.
-He featured in 6 post-season games with the Bears to help the club claim their 12th Calder Cup Championship.
+He featured in 6 postseason games with the Bears to help the club claim their 12th Calder Cup Championship.

-Following five seasons with the Bears, Gersich as a free agent signed his first contract abroad in agreeing to a one-year deal with Swedish second tier club, Västerås IK of the Allsvenskan, on June 23, 2023.
+Following five seasons with the Bears, Gersich signed his first contract abroad in agreeing to a one-year deal with Swedish second tier club, Västerås IK of the HockeyAllsvenskan, on June 23, 2023.